JAlcocerT/JAlcocerT/content/blog/dev-astro-components.md

 ---
-title: "ASTRO - SSG: Components & How to use Them"
+title: "ASTRO Components & How to use Them"
 date: 2024-05-14T23:20:21+01:00
 draft: false
-tags: ["Web","Dev","Websites","Astro Components"]
+tags: ["Web","SSG","Websites","Astro Components"]
-description: 'Tutorial - Making any ASTRO Website better.'
+description: 'Tutorial for Components - Making any ASTRO Website better.'
 url: 'understanding-astro-ssg-components'
 ---

 There is one thing that you need to understand to be on the **top percentile of webs**.

 ![Just use Astro - IQ Percentiles](/blog_img/memes/IQ_default.jpg)

 And it is **how to use components**.

-How to get better with ASTRO as SSG (for non web-devs)?
+How to get better with ASTRO as SSG *(for non web-devs)*?

 This is a post about *My favourite components for Astro*: Search, Charts, OG/SEO, GPX support...